Guardians Of The Galaxy Sequel Stays Atop Chinas Box Office Chart - UrduPoint

 "Guardians Of The Galaxy" Sequel Stays Atop China's Box Office Chart

-BEIJING, (UrduPoint / Pakistan Point News - 11th May, 2023 ) :"Guardians of the Galaxy Vol. 3" continued to lead China's box office chart on Wednesday, data from the China Movie Data Information Network showed Thursday.
+BEIJIN, (UrduPoint / Pakistan Point News - 12th May, 2023 ) :"Guardians of the Galaxy Vol. 3" continued to lead China's box office chart on Wednesday, data from the China Movie Data Information Network showed Thursday.

 The film, which is the latest installment of Marvel's "Guardians of the Galaxy" series, raked in 18.